-- In Ghost Whisperer the children pretended to be their own mother after she had died, for fear of social services splitting them up on finding out they had no parent or guardian.
+- In Ghost Whisperer One episode features children pretending to be their own mother after she had died, for fear of social services splitting them up on finding out they had no parent or guardian.

 - On Psych, Shawn gets his uncle Jack to stand in for his dad at school.
 Shawn's dad finds out and is irritated rather than hurt.
 Especially since Jack really is cooler than he is.

 - Good Luck Charlie Gabe cons PJ and Teddy into standing in as his parents for a parent-teacher conference so their real parents don't find out.